You get attention. It feels good.

 You don't know it's happening until the damage is done, and seldom know why.

-Here is what Aggressive Risk looks like in the wild — from a $10 item.
+Here is what Aggressive Risk looks like in the wild:

 $150K LOST FROM ONE CUSTOMER